-Especially as an essential oil, rosemary can have a significant positive impact and decrease the symptoms of RLS.
-Rosemary is a natural analgesic, antispasmodic and has warming properties which make it ideal for use on muscle aches, pains and spasms.
-In addition, the warming and calming properties of rosemary make it ideal for RLS.
-Rosemary is recommended as a topical massage or in a hot bath (x).
+Especially as an essential oil, rosemary can have a significant positive impact and decrease RLS symptoms.
+Rosemary is a natural analgesic, antispasmodic, and has warming properties that make it ideal for muscle aches, pains and spasms.
+In addition, the warming and calming properties of rosemary make it suitable for RLS.
+Some recommend rosemary as a topical massage or in a hot bath. (x)

 Do not use rosemary extract if you have an aspirin allergy or suffer from seizures.
 Additionally, pregnant and nursing women should not take rosemary extract.

-Iron therapy has been used since the 1950s to treat RLS.
+Medical industry has used iron therapy since the 1950s to treat RLS.
 Studies show a strong relation between iron deficiency and the severity of RLS.
-Even just one dose per day for 3 months can quickly show improvement.
+Even just one dose per day for three months can quickly show improvement.
 Keep in mind that not all iron supplements are the same, and some work better than others.
-Taking iron can be tricky when an iron infusion is present (x).
+Taking iron can be tricky when an iron infusion is present. (x)

 Over supplementing with iron also has severe health consequences.
 Discuss all supplements with your doctor before adding them to a new regimen.

-When it comes to RLS, moderate exercise daily is great for relieving symptoms, but strenuous exercise before bedtime is not ideal.
-Gentle exercises such as yoga, cycling and swimming are ideal exercises for individuals with RLS.
-There are also several stretches such as the calf stretch, front thigh stretches, and hip flexor stretch that can provide the movement needed for RLS, while quieting the symptoms.
+When it comes to RLS, moderate exercise daily is excellent for relieving symptoms, but strenuous exercise before bedtime is not ideal.
+Gentle exercises such as yoga, cycling and swimming are perfect exercises for individuals with RLS.
+Several stretches, such as the calf stretch, front thigh stretches, and hip flexor stretch, can provide the movement needed for RLS while quieting the symptoms.

 Restless Leg Syndrome Medication

 Medications and painkillers are an option.
-Unfortunately, the side effects of these medications include nausea, lightheadedness and fatigue.
+Unfortunately, the side effects of these medications include nausea, lightheadedness, fatigue and addiction.
 Other medication options include drugs that affect calcium channels and opioids.
-Opioids have surprisingly been known to reduce symptoms of RLS.
+Opioids have surprisingly reduced symptoms of RLS.
 On the other hand, these medications can be highly addictive.
 Always discuss your individual situation with your doctor before taking any prescriptions or medications.

 The Bottom Line

 Restless leg syndrome is one of the most common and most commonly underestimated conditions.
-The public thought of RLS is generally that someone wants to bounce their leg in an annoying way.
-However, the need and action is uncontrollable and painful.
+The public thought of RLS is that someone wants to bounce their leg annoyingly.
+However, the need and action are uncontrollable and painful.
 It damages sleep quality and affects many areas of life.

-The symptoms of RLS often include throbbing, itching, aching, creeping, pulling and, most importantly, the uncontrollable desire to move one’s legs.
+RLS symptoms often include throbbing, itching, aching, creeping, pulling and, most importantly, the uncontrollable desire to move one’s legs.
 Unfortunately, even with a condition so common, there is no known cause of RLS.
-There are risk factors which make it more likely to have RLS such as pregnancy, iron deficiency and use of alcohol and caffeine, but no known cause.
-If you find yourself faced with RLS, iron supplements, vitamin D, rosemary and regular moderate exercise can all be beneficial.
+There are risk factors that make it more likely to have RLS, such as pregnancy, iron deficiency and use of alcohol and caffeine, but no known cause.
+If you find yourself faced with RLS, iron supplements, vitamin D, rosemary, and regular moderate exercise can all be beneficial.